PARTNERSHIPS

 The Present

-Network theme for this year: “Juneteenth 2023: Freedom to Access Water.”
-Our commemoration takes place Monday, June 19, for this federal holiday.
-It’s Outdoor Afro’s way of continuing to educate and course correct digital audiences and the general public about the true meaning of Juneteenth and our connections to land, wildlife, and water.
+Org theme: “Juneteenth 2024: Freedom to Access Water.”
+Our commemoration takes place Wednesday, June 19, on the federal holiday.
+It’s Outdoor Afro’s way of continuing to educate and course correct digital audiences and the general public about the true meaning of Juneteenth and our community connections to land, wildlife, and water.

 How you canget involved?

 SIMPLY GO OUTSIDE.
-By doing so, you’re pledging to join us in nature.
+By doing so, you’re pledging to join us in the outdoors.
 That’s it.
-Since our organization dedicates each year to strengthening our relationships with local waterways, discover a nearby water source in your neighborhood for only 2.5 hours – to reflect in honor of the 2.5 years that freedom delayed for 250,000 enslaved people of Galveston, Texas.
+Since Outdoor Afro dedicates each year to strengthening relationships with local waterways, discover a nearby water source in your neighborhood for only 2.5 hours – to reflect in honor of the 2.5 years that freedom delayed for 250,000 enslaved Black people of Galveston, Texas.